-Explain Ruby Laser under following heads: Construction – working with Diagram.
+Explain Ruby LASER under the following heads: Construction – working with Diagram.

 (i) Active medium:

-It is a solid-state laser, in which a rod of synthetic ruby crystal is used as active medium.
-The ruby crystal is obtained by doping small amount (about 0.05% by weight) of chromium oxide (Cr2O3) in Aluminum oxide (Al2O3), so that some of the aluminium ions (Al3+) are replaced by chromium ions (Cr3+).
+It is a solid-state laser, in which a rod of a synthetic ruby crystal is used as an active medium.
+The ruby crystal is obtained by doping a small amount (about 0.05% by weight) of chromium oxide (Cr2O3) in Aluminum oxide (Al2O3), so that some of the aluminum ions (Al3+) are replaced by chromium ions (Cr3+).
 These chromium ions give the crystal a pink or red color depending upon the doping concentration.
 Al2O3 only acts as the host while the chromium ions act as active centers in ruby crystal and responsible for the laser action.
-The length of ruby rod is usually 2 cm to 30 cm and diameter is 0.5 cm to 2 cm.
+The length of the ruby rod is usually 2 cm to 30 cm and the diameter is 0.5 cm to 2 cm.
+Ruby LASER

 (iii) Pumping system:

-Now some of the Cr3+ ions will decay spontaneously to the ground state E1 by emitting photons of wavelength 6943 Å. The photons those are moving parallel to the axis of the rod will reflect back and forth by the silvered ends of the rod and stimulate other excited Cr3+ ions to radiate another photon with same phase.
-Thus, due to successive reflections of these photons at the ends of the rod the number of photons multiplies.
-After a few microsecond a monochromatic, intense and collimated beam of red light of wavelength 6943 Å emerges through the partially silvered end of the rod.
+Now some of the Cr3+ ions will decay spontaneously to the ground state E1 by emitting photons of wavelength 6943 Å. The photons that are moving parallel to the axis of the rod will reflect back and forth by the silvered ends of the rod and stimulate other excited Cr3+ ions to radiate another photon with the same phase.
+Thus, due to successive reflections of these photons at the ends of the rod, the number of photons multiplies.
+After a few microseconds, a monochromatic, intense, and collimated beam of red light of wavelength 6943 Å emerges through the partially silvered end of the rod.
 The Ruby laser is a pulsed laser that emits light in the form of very short pulses.